What is dry-aging and what difference does it make?

 Who is the Smith & Wollensky Restaurant Group

-Smith & Wollensky Restaurant Group owns and operates nine iconic Smith & Wollensky locations in Miami Beach, Chicago, Las Vegas, Washington, D.C., Philadelphia, Columbus, Houston and two restaurants in Boston, as well as its new Wollensky’s Grill in Chicago, opened fall 2014.
-Smith & Wollensky Restaurant Group will be opening its first European location in London, spring 2015.
+Smith & Wollensky Restaurant Group owns and operates eight iconic Smith & Wollensky locations in Miami Beach, Chicago, Las Vegas, Washington, D.C., Columbus, Houston and two restaurants in Boston, as well as its new Wollensky’s Grill in Chicago, opened fall 2014.
+Smith & Wollensky Restaurant Group will be opening its first European location in London, June 2015.
 Smith & Wollensky Restaurant Group does not own or operate the original location in New York.
 That location is part of Fourth Wall Restaurants in New York City.

 Are Smith & Wollensky real people?